 The Dramatic Monologue is the most important kind of that sub-division of objective poetry which we have called dramatic, which is dramatic not because it is to be acted on the stage, but because it gives the thoughts and emotions, not of the poet but some imagined character.
 In Dramatic Monologue, the speaker other than the poet speaks to an imaginary audience at a decisive moment in his life.
 It is different from a soliloquy in that a soliloquy is not intended to be heard by others.
 Robert Browning is the most important writer of dramatic monologues in the English language.

-The dramatic monologues may be used for the study of character, of particular mental states and of moral crises in the soul of the characters concerned.
-In his monologues, the poet Browning depicts an amazingly wide variety of characters, taken from all walks of life, cowards, rogues, artists, scholars, Dukes, cheats, beggars, murderers, and saints like Pippa, all crowd his picture-gallery.
-His characters belong not to any one country and to a number of countries and ages.
+The dramatic monologues may be used for the study of character, of particular mental states and moral crises in the soul of the characters concerned.
+In his monologues, the poet Browning depicts an amazingly wide variety of characters, taken from all walks of life, cowards, rogues, artists, scholars, Dukes, cheats, beggars, murderers, and saints like Pippa, all crowd his picture gallery.
+His characters belong not to any one country and a number of countries and ages.